Boston-Crab/Boston-Crab/README.md

 ___
 **2. Pygame AutoPlayRPG:**

-   This is the project that I am the most proud of, as it was fully my brain child.
+   This is the project that I am the most proud of, as it was fully my brain-child.
    Through the process of making it, I understood a lot about writting cleaner code, the idea of refactoring, or in other words writing code in such a way that you would not need to refactor, and in general learned to learn.